NonRoute/Cinema-Booking/README.md

 <img src="./images/add_cinema2.png" width="600">

+**Edit a cinema's name**
-3. To edit a cinema's name, click the "Edit" button
+1. click the "Edit" button

 <img src="./images/edit_cinema1.png" width="600">

-4. Enter the new cinema name and click "Save"
+2. Enter the new cinema name and click "Save"

 <img src="./images/edit_cinema2.png" width="600">

+**Delete a cinema**
-5. To delete a cinema, click the "Delete" button and confirm by clicking "OK"
+1. Click the "Delete" button and confirm by clicking "OK"

 <img src="./images/delete_cinema1.png" width="600">

-6. To add a theater to the cinema, fill the letter of the last row and the number of the last column seat, then click "Add"
+**Add a theater to the cinema**
+1. Fill the letter of the last row and the number of the last column seat, then click "Add"

 <img src="./images/add_theater1.png" width="600">

-7. To delete the last added theater, use the "Delete" button at the bottom of the page
+**Delete the last added theater**
+1. Click the "Delete" button at the bottom of the page

 <img src="./images/add_theater2.png" width="600">

-8. To add showtime,
+**Add showtime**
-    * Select a movie
+1. Select a movie
-    * Fill in the following values:
+2. Fill in the following values:
     * **Showtime:** Movie start time
     * **Repeat:** For example, 1 means the showtime is added for today only, while 4  mean the showtime is added for today and the next 3 days.
     * **Release now:** Check to release this showtime for viewers and users to view or book

     **Auto increase**
     * **Showtime:** Check to automatically update the showtime value based on the ending time of this showtime, along with a specified gap.
 This is useful when adding consecutive movies, ensuring appropriate spacing between showtimes.
     * **Date:** Check to enable automatic increase of showtime to the next day if it exceeds 24 hours
     * **Gap:** The minimum duration between movie showtimes

     **Rounding**
     * **5-min:** Round up the auto-increased showtime value to the nearest 5 minutes, e.g., 12:21 -> 12:25
     * **10-min:** Round up the auto-increased showtime value to the nearest 10 minutes, e.g., 12:21 -> 12:30

-    * Click the "Add" button
+3. Click the "Add" button

 <img src="./images/add_showtime1.png" width="600">

-9. The new showtime will added to the theater.
+4. The new showtime will added to the theater.
 An eye-slash icon indicates that this showtime is not yet released

 <img src="./images/add_showtime2.png" width="600">